What is a Voucher?

 The first type (payment due) is registered on the balance sheet as accounts payable.
 After the voucher’s been paid, it will be registered as a paid voucher, and the proof of payment must be attached.

-importance of Vouchers
+Importance of Vouchers

 Vouchers are particularly important when an audit is performed.
-By law, all companies are subject to an audit procedure that verifies the veracity of the information in the financial statement.
+By law, public companies are subject to an audit procedure that verifies the veracity of the information in the financial statements.
 Thanks to the voucher, the auditor in charge can easily verify that all the goods purchased, or the services paid, were actually received by the company.
 Thus, the vouchers are used to justify and document the cash payments of the company.

 On the other hand, the vouchers are used internally to reduce the risk of misconduct by employees and deter them from colluding to steal company assets.
 The vouchers create a paper trail, which documents all of the people involved with that particular transaction, as well as their tasks associated with that transaction.
 In such a way, it is easier to assess who is responsible for what.